jbwheatley/pact4s/README.md

 java.lang.UnsupportedClassVersionError: au/com/dius/pact/core/model/BasePact has been compiled by a more recent version of the Java Runtime (class file version
 55.0), this version of the Java Runtime only recognizes class file versions up to 52.0
 ```

----

-<sup>1</sup> support for scala 3 is currently blocked by https://github.com/lampepfl/dotty/issues/12086, as pact-jvm is written in kotlin

 ## Writing Pacts